pann93/forest_biomass/README.md

 # Description #

-This project provides the Biomass estimation using NVDI calculation from MS images.
+This project provides ***Biomass estimation*** using NVDI calculation from MS images.
 The required images are uploaded in Google Drive and  will be automatically downloaded by the script.

 * Data Source: Sentinel-2 multispectral satellite imagery covering a some forest region in Brazil.